Frequently asked questions

 What if I need to cancel my booking?

 Due to the high costs we incur to pre-book accommodation, guiding and transportation, your final payment becomes non-refundable 30 days before departure.
-We highly recommend that you have adequate trip cancellation insurance in place to financially cover non-attendance due to uncontrollable circumstances.
+For cancellations prior to this, please refer to our Terms and Conditions of Booking for details of charges.
+Your deposit paid at the time of booking is non-refundable, and we highly recommend that you have adequate trip cancellation insurance in place, from the time of first booking, to financially cover non-attendance due to uncontrollable circumstances.
 Please see our Terms and Conditions of Booking which you will be sent before booking for more information.

 What if I injure myself and am unable to continue on the trip?